nrepl/weasel/README.md

 fixes a number of bugs related to the new ClojureScript REPL APIs.

 ## Why?

-Weasel uses WebSockets to communicate between a ClojureScript REPL, often hosted on nREPL using [piggieback][].

 * A WebSocket transport is simple and avoids some of the thornier bugs caused by the `CrossPageChannel` transport, which is used in the